praydog/uevr-docs/src/plugins/blueprint.md

-# UnrealVR: Blueprint API
+# UEVR: Blueprint API

-UnrealVR implements some functions within the Unreal Engine's existing VR Blueprint API.
+UEVR implements some functions within the Unreal Engine's existing VR Blueprint API.
 These functions would usually do nothing because the VR plugins are not present.
-UnrealVR implements these functions so modders can easily access HMD and controller data without having to write a C++ plugin.
+UEVR implements these functions so modders can easily access HMD and controller data without having to write a C++ plugin.

 This should be more familiar to modders, and easier to use than the C++ API.
 Normal game developers should feel right at home as well.